-(external link) in order to guarantee admission.
+(external link, opens in a new tab) in order to guarantee admission.
 Apparently it can get so busy at times that non-pre-booked visitors have to be turned away!
 When I went it would not have been necessary, and it didn't feel too crowded at all inside the exhibition, but then again that was in early December, i.e. at an off-season time of year.
-If you do pre-purchase your ticket online you get a discount, which however is eaten up again by the £1 credit card transaction fee that is slapped on at the end.
-A genuine saving can be had if you also want to visit the Pump House and Thompson Dock (see Titanic Quarter
+A saving can be had if you also want to visit the Pump House and Thompson Dock (see Titanic Quarter

-): combination tickets are offered at £16 … walk-up price.
-The offer is not available in the online pre-purchase engine.
+): combination tickets are offered, yet the offer is not available in the online pre-purchase engine.

 Parking at the site, in TitanicBelfast's own underground car park, costs £1.50 for the first hour and £1 per extra hour (spaces cannot be booked online).